 As discussed above in part IV, local bills may be amended in any subcommittee or committee or on the floor.
 All substantive amendments must be accompanied by a completed Local Bill Amendment Form.
 Technical amendments do not require the form.
-All amendments to local bills must be reviewed by the Local, Federal & Veterans Affairs Subcommittee staff before consideration by committees, by subcommittees, or on the floor.
+All amendments to local bills must be reviewed by the Local Administration, Federal Affairs & Special Districts Subcommittee staff before consideration by committees, by subcommittees, or on the floor.

-House Rule 5.15(a).
+80 House Rule 5.15(a).

-&lt;sup>75 House Rule 5.13.
+&lt;sup>79 House Rule 5.13.

-&lt;sup>77 See chapter 1, part IV, above for a discussion of the forms required by House local bill policy.
+See chapter 1, part IV, above for a discussion of the forms required by House local bill policy.